 5. AVOCADO

 Avocado has 13 grams of fiber per avocado.
-One serving typically gives you just under 5 grams.
+One serving typically gives you just under 5 grams of fiber.
 This power-packed food contains both insoluble and soluble fiber, which is great for the digestive system, not to mention they make delicious guacamole!

 6. BROWN RICE

-Brown rice has more fiber than white rice, and that is why we should eat it more often than white.
-Brown rice still has the husk, which is the fibrous part.
+Brown rice has more fiber than white rice because it still has the husk, which is the fibrous part.
+100 grams of brown rice contains just under 2 grams of fiber.

 7. WHOLE GRAIN BREAD

+High-quality whole-grain bread can be a great resource for fiber.
 When you purchase whole grain bread, read the label to make sure there are at least 3 grams of fiber per serving.
-As well, check the sugar content.
-The amount of sugar should be low, with no added sugar.

 8. PEARS

 Pears are very high in fiber.
 It’s considered one of the best fruits out there as far as fiber goes.
-How much per pear?
-There are 5.5 grams in a medium-sized pear.
+There are 6 grams in a small-sized pear.

 9. STRAWBERRIES

-Given their size, strawberries are considered nutrient-dense food.
-They taste fantastic dipped in chocolate and have 3 grams of fiber in one cup.
-Enjoy a heaping bowl – you'll get tons of antioxidants and Vitamin C.
+Strawberries are considered nutrient-dense food.
+They are low in sugar, taste fantastic, and have 3 grams of fiber in one cup.
+You'll get tons of antioxidants and Vitamin C.

 10. APPLES